Martiusweb/asynctest/doc/tutorial.mocking.rst

    :dedent: 4

 However, in the example above, the ``transaction`` object exposes the same methods as ``client``.
-In particular, this mock must bet configured so ``transaction.increase_nb_users_cached()`` is a coroutine.
+In particular, We must configure this mock so ``transaction.increase_nb_users_cached()`` is a coroutine.

 Asynchronous iterator